-Legal Momentum, the nation's oldest women's legal defense and education fund, is dedicated to advancing the rights of all women and girls.
 NIWAP is the nation’s expert on the rights and services available to immigrant victims of domestic and other violence, sharing this expertise through training, comprehensive publications, and technical assistance for lawyers and advocates nationwide.
-NIWAP leads national advocacy efforts for legal protections, social services, and economic justice for immigrant women.
+NIWAP leads national advocacy efforts for legal protection, social services, and economic justice for immigrant women.